dijain071/dijain071/README.md

-- 👋 Hi, I’m @dijain071
-- 👀 I’m interested in python_developing
-- 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on ...
+- 👋 Hello!
+I'm a Divyansha Jain - working professional.
+- 👀 My work involves leveraging technology to enhance user experiences and drive business outcomes.
+Currently, we're utilizing tech stacks like Rescript, ReactJs, RUST, and various others to develop our applications.
 - 📫 How to reach me "https://www.linkedin.com/in/divyansha-jain-a274011b2/"

 <!---